-My dishwasher broke down 2 days ago.
-I thought, oh boy...dishpan hands ahead.
+My dishwasher broke down two days ago.
+I thought, oh boy...dishpan hands.
 So for the past few days, yes, I have dishpan hands.
 But something surprising is happening.
-I am finding myself smiling while washing these dishes.
-I am taking this time to reflect on wonderful memories without even realizing I'm doing it!
+I find myself smiling while washing dishes.
+I am reflecting on good memories without even realizing I'm doing it.

-When I'm standing there at the sink, gazing out my sunny windows I am thinking of my Grandmothers and loving every minute of it.
+When I'm standing there at the sink, gazing out my sunny window, I am thinking of my grandmas.
 I am doing a household duty the way they did it.

-Although I usually have a working dishwasher, I still have liquid dish soap on hand for quick clean ups.
-Of course I stick to the ones my Grandmothers used.
-The classics.
+Although I usually have a working dishwasher, I still have liquid dish soap on hand for quick clean ups and I stick to the ones my grandmas used.

-My maternal Grandma used Palmolive, the beautiful emerald green color.
-My paternal Grandma used Dawn in ocean blue.
+My maternal grandma used Palmolive which has the beautiful emerald green color.
+My paternal grandma used Dawn, the color of ocean blue.

-When I use my Palmolive, it transports me directly to my Grandma's kitchen when I was a little girl.
-She was at that sink more than 3 times per day, cleaning up after all of us.
-Never once complaining.
+When I use my Palmolive it transports me directly to my grandma's kitchen when I was little.
+She was at that sink more than three times per day cleaning up after all of us and never once complaining.
 She had a small, square kitchen in brown and beige.
-She made wonderful meals for us and for many years I spent 2 weeks of every summer at their lake house.
-The memories are making me well up with tears this very moment!
+She made nourishing meals for us.
+For many years, I spent two weeks every summer at their house on the lake.

-My paternal Grandmother was also very traditional.
-She was so in style, a magnificent creature she was!
+My paternal grandma was also very traditional and had such magnificent style.
 She had an eat-in kitchen in the shape of a rectangle.
-Bright and colorful.
-Soft blue and white are how I remember her kitchen with one door leading to the brilliant back yard, and one door leading to the basement where she did all her laundry.
-I remember she had a sponge cleaner to wash dishes.
-I loved that thing!
-It was a foamy type thing in the shape of an everlasting gobstopper, right out of Wonka land!
-It was bright yellow and on a magic wand!
-That is how I thought of it anyhow.
+Soft blue and white are how I remember her kitchen with one door leading to the personally landscaped backyard and one door leading to the basement, where she did all her laundry.
+She had a sponge cleaner to wash dishes.
+I loved that little thing.
+It bright yellow in the shape of an everlasting gobstopper atop a magic wand.
+That is how I thought of it, anyhow.

-I wish I could stand next to my Grandmothers right now while they were washing dishes.
+I wish I could stand next to my grandmas right now while they wash dishes.
 I would watch them.
 I would admire them.
 I would ask them all about their lives.

-My Grandmas were very different in many ways.
+My grandmas were very different from each other in many ways.
 But other ways, so very much alike.
-They were both excellent homemakers.
-And they were both desperately devoted to their husbands.
+They were both excellent homemakers and both desperately devoted to their husbands.

-In closing, I'll just say, I don't think I'm going to be bugging my husband for a dishwasher any time soon.
 I am going to take this broken dishwasher and learn from it.
-I am going to enjoy my time at the sink, gazing out the windows, cherishing my memories.
-Honoring the women of the past who worked so hard as homemakers.
-Harder than I have ever had to.
+I am going to enjoy my time at the sink, gazing out the window.
+Honoring women of the past who worked so hard as homemakers.
+Harder than I've ever had to.

-To my Grandmothers: You are my idols, my teachers, my heroes.
-I miss you both every day and I treasure my memories of you.
+To my grandmothers: You are my idols, my teachers, my heroes.
+I miss you both every day and treasure memories of you.

 Arthur's Theme (Best that you can do) ...This song has a way of sweeping me off to another time and place.
 It starts in my childhood an...